mlcommons/modelbench/README.md

-# newhelm
+# modelgauge

 Goal: Make it easy to automatically and uniformly test the behavior of many AI Systems.

 > [!WARNING]
 > This repo is still in **beta** with a planned full release in Fall 2024.
 Until then we reserve the right to make backward incompatible changes as needed.

-NewHELM is an evolution of [crfm-helm](https://github.com/stanford-crfm/helm/), intended to meet their existing use cases as well as those needed by the [MLCommons AI Safety](https://mlcommons.org/working-groups/ai-safety/ai-safety/) project.
+ModelGauge is an evolution of [crfm-helm](https://github.com/stanford-crfm/helm/), intended to meet their existing use cases as well as those needed by the [MLCommons AI Safety](https://mlcommons.org/working-groups/ai-safety/ai-safety/) project.

 ## Summary

-NewHELM is a library that provides a set of interfaces for Tests and Systems Under Test (SUTs) such that:
+ModelGauge is a library that provides a set of interfaces for Tests and Systems Under Test (SUTs) such that:

 * Each Test can be applied to all SUTs with the required underlying capabilities (e.g. does it take text input?)
-* Adding new Tests or SUTs can be done without modifications to the core libraries or support from NewHELM authors.
+* Adding new Tests or SUTs can be done without modifications to the core libraries or support from ModelGauge authors.

-Currently NewHELM is targeted at LLMs and [single turn prompt response Tests](docs/prompt_response_tests.md), with Tests scored by automated Annotators (e.g. LlamaGuard).
+Currently ModelGauge is targeted at LLMs and [single turn prompt response Tests](docs/prompt_response_tests.md), with Tests scored by automated Annotators (e.g. LlamaGuard).
 However, we expect to extend the library to cover more Test, SUT, and Annotation types as we move toward full release.

 ## Docs